 ****Click HERE for DETAILED pre-registration information ****

-For students returning from PEY in fall 2017:
+For students returning from PEY Co-op in Fall 2021:

 How to create a VALID profile for uploading to ACORN